INFOSYS221-2021/lab-03-ezlab/README.md

 SET num2 to the other number
 SET smallest to the minimum of num1 and num2
 FOR every number between 1 and smallest
-  IF num1 MOD the number == 0 and num2 MOD the number == 0
+  IF num1 MOD the number equals 0 and num2 MOD the number equals 0
     SET commonDivisor to the number
   ENDIF
-  ELSE
-    SET commonDivisor to 1
-   ENDELSE
 ENDFOR
 END
 ```